×

 Types of Hip Pain

-The pain usually occurs on the outside of the hip, down the upper thigh, or along the buttocks.
+Hip flexor pain usually occurs on the outside of the hip, down the upper thigh, or along the buttocks.
 Usually, this pain is caused by a soft tissue injury involving the muscles, ligaments, or tendons.
 Hip flexor pain may also be caused by tendonitis.

 Certain nerves that travel through the body can cause pain in the hip despite being located in a different part of the body.
 These cases of referred pain can be caused by several factors, such as lower back pain, pinched nerves, herniated discs, diabetes, and cancer.

-Non Surgical Treatment for Hip Pain
+Nonsurgical Treatment for Hip Pain

-Most patients that experience hip pain will never need surgery on their hip.
+Most patients who experience hip pain will never need surgery on their hip.
 Instead, a more conservative treatment plan will be assigned that will provide a less invasive solution with the best long-term outcome.
 Your treatment plan for hip pain may include:

 • Altering or reducing your current activity workload.